Racing’s response to tax ‘harmonisation’ bombshell risks disturbing endgame | Greg Wood

 Follow Rotoworld Player News for the latest fantasy and betting player news and analysis all season long.

-Game details & how to watch Phillies at Blue Jays
+Game details & how to watch Royals at Cubs

 Never miss a second of the action and stay up-to-date with all the latest team stats and player news.
 Check out our day-by-day MLB schedule page, along with detailed matchup pages that update live in-game with every out.